EU/EFTA Citizens: Living and Working in Switzerland

 More detailed information regarding the admission of Croatian nationals is provided in the factsheet "Croatia”.

 Following the United Kingdom’s departure from the EU, the Agreement on the Free Movement of Persons (AFMP) will no longer apply between Switzerland and the UK.
-The two countries have therefore drawn up an agreement which will allow Swiss citizens living in the UK and UK citizens living in Switzerland to remain in their respective host countries once the AFMP no longer applies.
-The agreement was approved by the Federal Council on 19 December 2018.
+The two countries have therefore concluded the agreement on acquired citizens’ rights, which will allow Swiss citizens living in the UK and UK citizens living in Switzerland to remain in their respective host countries once the AFMP no longer applies.

-The AFMP is still in force between Switzerland and the UK and will continue to apply during a transition period, which will most likely run until 31 December 2020.
-However, this transition period will only be set once the EU and the UK have ratified a withdrawal agreement.
-This process is not yet complete.
+The AFMP is still in force between Switzerland and the UK and will continue to apply during a transitional period, which will most likely run until 31 December 2020.

 (PDF, 446.65 KB)